NogNog87/openhab_spotify-webconnect-api/README.md

 # openhab_spotify-webconnect-api
 A simple Python script to integrate Spotify's Web Connect API (https://developer.spotify.com/web-api/web-api-connect-endpoint-reference/) to OpenHab (openhab.org)

-I've just found the amazing work by pmpkk and added some features pmpkk/openhab_spotify-webconnect-api
+I've just found the amazing work by pmpkk and added some features.
+He should be backporting all the good stuff so use his version pmpkk/openhab_spotify-webconnect-api

 <h1>Prerequisite</h1>